anonymous-editor/BRMM/JSONEDITING.md

 BRMM requires that you edit `publicmoddata.json` to add another mod to BRMM.
 Here's an overview of the format used in BRMM's GUI:

 ## Raw JSON Format:

+The example comes directly from the first entry of `publicmoddata.json`.

 ```
 {
     "name": "Bricksdale Speedway",